Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Results

 A central motivation for fitting scaling laws with an additive offset $c$ is that the irreducible floor can, under appropriate assumptions, be converted to an estimate of the \emph{intrinsic entropy} of the data-generating process---the information content per prediction that no model can recover.
-While a full entropy estimate requires a native information-theoretic loss (Section~\ref{sec:limitations}), we present a preliminary estimate for Regime~A using two complementary derivations from the fitted floor values.
+While a full entropy estimate requires matched data/compute sweeps and a likelihood-based objective (Section~\ref{sec:limitations}), we present a preliminary estimate for the standardized $V\!=\!512$ sweep using Gaussian approximations to the fitted floor values.